Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 All of these skills will be super important for progamming in python, and most will carry over to other coding languages too!

+## Challenges

+In your pods, start with `first_python_challenge.py`. `temperature_challenge.py` should also be completed for this class, though you may not finish (or start!) with your pod.
+Have fun!

 ## Extras

 Python can do a lot more math than what we talked about in class!
 For instance, try googling the three different types of division: float division (`/`), integer division (`//`), and remainder division (`%`).